-Once you have these in place, it becomes so much easier to plan your days, weeks and months.
-It’s like having a sign which helps you to choose your activities.
+Once you have these in place, it becomes so much easier to plan your days, weeks, and months.

-85. Learn to say no to things and people.
+85. Learn to say no to things (and people)

-How to get organized when it seems like you’re drowning in tasks and requests?
-Start by setting healthy boundaries.
+How to get organized when it seems like you’re drowning in demands and requests?

 Sometimes we give too much of our time to things and people that don’t really need it as much as we do.

 Try to gently refuse when you feel like you already have too much of your own.

-86. Delegate things when possible.
+86. Delegate things when possible

-It’s the opposite of number 85 but if you feel like you have way too much on your shoulders, delegate as much as it’s possible.
+If you feel like you have way too much on your shoulders, delegate as much as it’s possible.